papablank/ignition-laundrybots/README.md

 # ignition-laundrybots
-Let's automate a cell of robots who can wash and dry clothing using an assembly line.
+Automating a cell of robots who can wash and dry clothing using an assembly line, using PLC for machine control, safety systems and Ignition SCADA for HMI